Knight-Hennessy Scholars Program

 - Beyond the eligibility requirements listed above, you are eligible for the Knight-Hennessy Scholars Program as long as you meet the requirements of the Stanford graduate program that you wish to pursue.
 You must complete the entire application process for your department - including any standardized test that your discipline requires (GMAT, GRE, LSAT, MCAT, etc.) and, if needed, an English proficiency test.

-Current students and UChicago alumni are strongly encouraged to submit a CAMPUS PRIMER.
 All current University of Chicago undergraduates applying for the Knight-Hennessy must submit a campus endorsement application.
 Graduate student candidate should work directly with Karen Rosenthal, Director of Fellowships in UChicago Grad.
+Recent alumni are welcome to apply directly to the Knight-Hennessy Scholars program, but we strongly encourage you to seek CCRF advising support.

-(1) CURRENT UNDERGRADUATES ONLY: If you would like to be considered for institutional endorsement and to secure the required institutional assessment, you must submit a complete campus endorsement application, which includes:
+(1) Current UChicago Undergradudate must secure campus endorsement: If you would like to be considered for institutional endorsement and to secure the required institutional statement of support, you must submit a complete campus endorsement application, which will undergo a thorough review.
+Complete instructions and the online application is available here.

 (2) UChicago Alumni: Alumni are not required to apply for campus endorsement.
 Please carefully review the Knight-Hennessy application requirements - particularly the letters of recommendation section.
 You will abide by the same Knight-Hennessy and Stanford deadlines/processes as described on the Knight-Hennessy Scholars Program website.
 CCCRF staff is available to help in your application and essay review in advance of the respective deadlines.